edw/scallion/README.md

 one running on `172.17.42.1`, the rationale being that if both are present, it's running locally for a reason.

-Scallion will, if `etcd` is not available, it will look inside `environ.core/env`.
+Scallion will, if `etcd` is not available, will look inside `environ.core/env`.
 Note that `environ.core/env` is a map, whereas `scallion.core/env` is a function.
 Also, because the issue of embedding security keys and so forth in source code is such a serious